purduesigbots/pros-docs/v5/okapi/tutorials/concepts/controller-io.rst

 =============================

 Fundamentally, a feedback control system needs both an input and an output.
-In Okapilib, Iterative Controllers do not require Controller Inputs and Outputs to be passed into the constructor like Async Controllers do, but they are still a necessary for making use of the controller.
+In OkapiLib, Iterative Controllers do not require Controller Inputs and Outputs to be passed into the constructor like Async Controllers do, but they are still a necessary for making use of the controller.
 This tutorial will explain more about what Controller Inputs and Outputs are, and what classes can be used for